Lupusa87/BlazorVirtualGrid/README.md

 `<CompBlazorVirtualGrid ref="Bvg1" SourceList="@list1" TableName="@TableName1" bvgSettings="@bvgSettings1"></CompBlazorVirtualGrid>`

 For BvgSettings you will provide TItem and all desired configurations.

 `public BvgSettings<MyItem> bvgSettings1 { get; set; } = new BvgSettings<MyItem>();`

-You can configure styles and global properties
+You can configure styles and global properties:

 ```
   bvgSettings1.NonFrozenCellStyle = new BvgStyle